 - Near-death experience

-The grieving process can be unique for each person, but typically, most people experience some of the same signs and symptoms.
+Although the grieving process can be unique for each person, most people experience some of the same signs and symptoms, just to varying degrees and in varying order.
 These are some of the common signs and symptoms when it comes to normal grief:

 - Changes in eating habits